Friday, April 28, 2017

 Friday evening social and speaker

-5:30 – 7:30 pm Social event $7 admission includes light supper.
+5:30 – 7:30 pm Social at Poor Richard's Commonhouse, Bloomington, MN. $7 admission includes light supper.
 Cash bar.
-Place to be determined.
+Map/directions

 6:30 pm Hear Professor Timothy R. Johnson speak on the topic Appointment of U.S. Supreme Court Justices: Past and Present.
 Johnson is Associate Chair, Dept. of Political Science, University of MN and Morse Alumni Distinguished Teaching Professor of Political Science and Law.